HunainImran/NotesNest/README.md

 ## Environment Variables

-The following environment variables are required to run this project.
-Please email these secrets to usama.yousuf@10pearls.com:
+The following environment variables are required to run this project:
 - `CONNECTION`: MongoDB connection string for the main database
 - `TEST_CONNECTION`: MongoDB connection string for the test database
 - `TOKEN`: Secret key for JWT token generation